 Greek rack of lamb

-- Salt to taste For the Olive oil and lemon sauce (ladolemono)
+For the olive oil and lemon sauce (ladolemono):

 - Combine all ingredients (except the lamb and the salt) in a large pan or large sealable bag.
 Mix well.
 Add the rack of lamb to the marinade mixture and make sure that it is coated well.
-Keep in refrigerator for 2 – 4 hours, minimally.
+Keep in refrigerator for 2 – 4 hours, minimally.2 tbsp olive oil, 1 teaspoon lemon zest, 1/2 teaspoon oregano, 2 tbsp lemon juice, 1 teaspoon chopped garlic, 1/4 teaspoon black pepper, 1/4 teaspoon dry thyme leaves

 - Approximately 30 minutes prior to grilling the lamb, bring it to room temperature, still in the marinade.

 - Turn on, or light, your grill to a medium high heat.
 Place your rack of lamb onto direct heat for about 3 minutes per side.
 At this point you can sprinkle salt to taste on either side as you are cooking the lamb.
-Watch for flare-ups which can occur.
+Watch for flare-ups which can occur.salt to taste

-- Transfer the lamb to indirect heat, close the lid of your grill and cook for about 15 minutes for a medium rare temperature of 125 degrees Fahrenheit.
+- Transfer the lamb to indirect heat, close the lid of your grill and cook for about 15 minutes for a medium rare (bright pink colour) temperature of 125-130 degrees Fahrenheit.
+Or, if you are like our parents and prefer it medium-well (barely any pink), cook it for a temperature of 145 degrees Fahrenheit.

 - While the rack of lamb is cooking, prepare your ladolemono (olive oil and lemon sauce) by mixing together the olive oil, fresh lemon juice and oregano.
-Set aside.
+Set aside.1/3 cup Greek olive oil, 1 teaspoon dried Greek oregano, 3 tbsp fresh lemon juice (approx 1 lemon)

 - Remove the lamb from the grill and allow it to rest for 5 – 10 minutes prior to slicing it into chops.